UX Research & Usability Audit

 • Multi-method testing reveals different types of problems: quantitative data shows where users struggle, while think-aloud protocols reveal why

-• Users form expectations based on common patterns—fighting those patterns creates unnecessary friction
+• Users form expectations based on familiar patterns — designing against them creates unnecessary friction

 Recommended Next Steps